kborojerdi/w251/HW6/README.md

 # Homework 6 - Katayoun Borojerdi
-The objective of this homework was to build an

 ## BERT model - Jigsaw Unintended Bias in Toxicity Classification
 For this homework we will train a BERT NLP model in pytorch on the Jigsaw Toxicity classification dataset.